Pantymwyn

 Pantymwyn is a small village just outside Mold in Flintshire, Wales, in the community of Gwernaffield with Pantymwyn.

 The village is located within the designated Clwydian Range and Dee Valley Area of Outstanding Natural Beauty, lying on the east side of the Clwydian Range.
 Pantymwyn is four miles west of Mold and 16 miles west of Chester.

 The village has a pub (the Crown Inn), a post office and convenience store, a garage and an 18-hole uplands golf course (the home of Mold Golf Club).
 During the summer, Pantymwyn holds an annual village fair.
-Pantymywn adjoins Gwernaffield, the population of Pantymwyn itself is around 800 with most people born in England.
+Pantymwyn adjoins Gwernaffield, the population of Pantymwyn itself is around 800 with most people born in England.

 Access to the Loggerheads country park is within short walking distance, as are many walks over the Clwydian Range of mountains.
 The village is often visited by walkers and cyclists.

 The area has a history involving lead mining and limestone quarrying.